tbaehr23/SIG-BookAppNg2/README.md

-# Angular 2 QuickStart Source
+# Book Manager Source - DbGUI SIG Houston
 [![Build Status][travis-badge]][travis-badge-url]

+This repository holds the TypeScript source code for the Book Manager Angular 2 demo app developed at the DBGUI SIG in Houston, TX

+The app is based on the Angular 2 rc-6 version.

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+The app is started from the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples in the Angular 2 website.

 It's been extended with testing support so you can start writing tests immediately.

-**This is not the perfect arrangement for your application.
+**This is a demo application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular 2**

-We are unlikely to accept suggestions about how to grow this QuickStart into something it is not.
-Please keep that in mind before posting issues and PRs.

 ## Prerequisites